Volunteering as a Class/House Project Point Person

 - Feel free to wrap your project in plastic wrap to secure loose items.

-- You can make signs for gift cards or gift certificates that are included in your Class/House project but are not physically on display.
-(All Class/House project gift cards/certificates are given directly to the winners at check out on Auction night.)
+- You can make signs for gift cards/certificates that are included in your project, but do not add the physical gift cards/certificates to the display.
+(All gift cards/certificates are given directly to the winners on Auction night.)

 - Spruce up your project with no-value decorations, such as shredded paper or a display basket.